didecentral/rwot-dir/README.md

 This is only a demonstration, an MVP, if you like...

 It's a lot of work to process all of this content... and there's a lot more that can be done to make the research around Decentralized Identity more acessible. @DIDecentral will provide educational materials, also, on how to begin participating with minimal barriar to entry.

+## Regarding the Quality of Images

+The photos and graphic recordings from these workshops are all very high quality, in their home repositories.

+After manually editing a couple hundred imags from RWoT1, I decided to use ImageMagic to bulk-resize them, with a maximum height\width of 1300.
+This makes them large enough for creating a web-page, while not so huge as to hog all of your bandwidth.

+I will encourage you to check out their home repositories if you wish to see any of the images in higher definition.